 There are several steps companies can take to prevent cyberattacks.
 Here are the top five ways you can safeguard sensitive information and prepare your business against cyberthreats:

 - Team Training — Every business should have a training program in place that educates employees at all levels of the company.
-Ensuring team members are aware of potential threats and how to prevent them will lessen the likelihood an attack will occur.
+Ensuring team members are aware of potential threats and how to prevent them lessens the likelihood of a successful attack.
 Training should include the best way to handle attacks to reduce the risk of prolonged business interruptions.

 - Cyber Risk Assessments — Businesses can conduct risk assessments, test employee knowledge and run regular security checks to prepare teams for cyberattacks.
 Some programs issue fake phishing scams to team members and send a report to leadership reviewing the individuals who passed or failed the test.